onap/archived-cli/docs/open_cli_schema_version_1_0.rst

     default_value: false

+*NOTE*: no-auth parameter is very helpful to by-pass the login and logout phase of each commands.
+Please refere *service* section to find more details on login and logout.

-For example, OCLIP platfrom provides a command called 'schema-validate' to validate schematics of template against the specificatio defined in this document.
+For example, OCLIP platform provides a command called 'schema-validate' to validate schematics of template against the specification defined in this document.
 For this command, host-url, onap-username, onap-password, no-auth parameters are required. so author could exclude these parameters by defining as :